Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 ## Playing
 - only works on certain Palm devices (monochrome screen?)
-- playable on Sony Clié PEG-SL10
+- playable on Sony Clié PEG-SL10 running PalmOS 4.1
 - playable on Android using StyleTap

 ## Links